kevL/yata/ReadMe.txt

 text-editor (or a different 2da-editor).

 Further, the only way to edit the ID col is with 2da Ops "order row ids".
-And if you've chosen to Freeze the 1st or 2nd col, those cells can't be edited until Freeze is turned back off.
+And if you've chosen to Freeze the 1st or 2nd col, those cells can't be edited (or searched) until Freeze is turned back off.

 Appendix B: copy/paste range